Internet Pinochle was shut down on April 18, 2014. It was originally released on July 16, 1998.

 There is one more important aspect of the play to reveal.
 Here we see the table after West has made his second lead.
 Look at the move list and notice that moves 11-14, where each player revealed their meld, have been hidden.
 The same will happen to moves 15-18 (the first trick), when the third trick begins.
 Thus, the most recent previous trick can be reviewed in the move list but nothing earlier.
 When the hand is completed, all hidden moves will be revealed.

 Currently, the server will not allow you to play a card that will result in a renege.
-In future releases, I would like to change this behavior, such that the server will recognizes reneges but allow them.
-It would then be incumbent upon a player to assert that his opponent has reneged.
+In future releases, I would like to change this behavior, such that the server will recognize reneges but allow them.
+It would then be incumbent upon a player to assert that his or her opponent has reneged.
 Although this is not a simple thing to implement, I have given it plenty of thought and have some ideas.
 Stay tuned!

 Now, it's your turn!
 If Internet Pinochle appeals to you, please head over to GameBuffet.com, register for an account, tell your friends, and start dealing the cards!